isomerpages/nlb-biblioasia/articles-archive/features/_posts/2021-07-09-post-vaccinating-a-nation.md

 Measles vaccination a must.
 (1985, July 27).
 The Straits Times, p.
 12; A three-in-one vaccine for infants.
 (1989, October 27).
 The Straits Times, p.
 28. Retrieved from NewspaperSG.
 Oon, C.J.
 (1979, November 7).
 Towards a cure for liver cancer.
 The Straits Times, p.
 6. Retrieved from NewspaperSG.
 Baruch Blumberg: Facts. (n.d.).
 Retrieved from Nobel Prize Organisation website; Liver cancer virus can be curbed.
 (1979, September 28).
 New Nation, p.
 5; Vaccine for cancer?
 (1980, September 29).
 New Nation, p.
 11. Retrieved from NewspaperSG.

-Hepatitis – the ‘silent killer’.
-(1984, September 10).
-Singapore Monitor, p.
+[^44]: Hepatitis – the ‘silent killer’.
+(1984, September 10). *Singapore Monitor*, p.
 1; Chua, I. (1985, May 29).
 The fight against hepatitis.
 The Straits Times, p.
 3; Ngoo, I. (1979, October 21).
 S’pore is worst in the world.
 The Straits Times, p.
 1. Retrieved from NewspaperSG.

-An all-out war on hepatitis B. (1983, August 3).
+[^45]: An all-out war on hepatitis B. (1983, August 3).
 The Straits Times, p.
 1; Lim, J. (1983, August 3).
 Plan for mass immunisation against hepatitis B. The Business Times, p.
 1; Wong, K.L.
 (1985, October 29).
 No mass vaccination against hepatitis B. The Straits Times, p.
 18. Retrieved from NewspaperSG.

 [^46]: Kong, S.C.
 (1987, August 2).
 Low-cost anti-hepatitis B jabs for newborns. *The Straits Times*, p.
 1. Retrieved from NewspaperSG.